guardianproject/haven/README.md

-# Haven (aka Phoneypot)
+# Haven: Protect Yourself

 ## About

-Haven is an android application that serves as a monitoring service by leveraging on-device sensors.
+Haven (formerly known as "Phoneypot") is an Android application that leverages on-device sensors to provide monitoring and protection of physical spaces.

+### Sensors

 The follow sensors are monitored for a measurable change, and then recorded to an event log on the device:

 -   **Accelerometer**: phone's motion and vibration
 -   **Camera**: motion in the phone's visible surroundings from front or back camera